SysKitTeam/docs-spconsultant/known-issues/powerpivot-load-filenotfound.md

 __Application version:__ All versions

 __Solution:__
-Make sure that SPDocKit Consultant is running on a server where “PowerPivot for SharePoint Add-in” is also installed.
-According to Microsoft recommendations, “PowerPivot for SharePoint Add-in” should be installed on each SharePoint server, so it should not matter where SPDocKit is installed.
+Make sure that you take a snapshot on a server where “PowerPivot for SharePoint Add-in” is installed.

-However, if for any reason you do not wish to install “PowerPivot for SharePoint Add-in” on the relevant server, then reinstall SPDocKit on a server where “PowerPivot for SharePoint Add-in” is available.

 If the error still occurs, please do the following:

 1. Determine the correct major version [MajorVersion] of “PowerPivot for SharePoint Add-in”.
 You can do this by viewing the installed programs list and locating Microsoft SQL Server PowerPivot for SharePoint.
-1. After you have the correct version, open the SPDocKit.exe.config file.
-It should be located in the installation directory.
-By default, this is C:\Program Files\SysKit\SPDocKit.
+1. After you have the correct version, open the SPDocKitSnapshotWizard.exe.config file.
+It is located in the folder together with the .exe file.
 1. Inside the runtime tag, add the following as a child node and save the file:
       ```xml
     <assemblyBinding xmlns="urn:schemas-microsoft-com:asm.v1">